Oasis or mirage? Company wants to tap Mojave water

-Brackpool, however, became something of a distraction when it was revealed by the Los Angeles Times that years earlier he pleaded guilty in London to criminal charges that included dealing in securities without a license and that his expertise before becoming the governor's water consultant was overseeing a food company.
+Brackpool, however, became something of a distraction when it was revealed by the Los Angeles Times that years earlier he admitted in a British court to having dealt in securities without a license and that his expertise before becoming the governor's water consultant was overseeing a food company.
 His company reports having $145 million in assets, but generated revenue of just $1 million last year.
 It also is being investigated by shareholders unhappy with recent executive bonuses.

 Brackpool, through a company spokesman, refused repeated requests for an interview with The Associated Press.
 Cadiz ranch is the company's only water project.

 The Cadiz proposal was rejected in early 2000 by the Metropolitan Water District in part after conservationists raised concerns over possible environmental damage.
 A scaled-back version resurfaced in 2008 with a new spokesman, Scott Slater, a new greener pitch that they were conserving water that would otherwise evaporate and new studies that showed how much water they could safely pump.

 "We're not taking water from anyone," Slater said.
 "It sincerely is depriving only the atmosphere of water that would actually evaporate."